ME.md: robots.txt for human consciousness

 What's on Loooom

-We built ME.md into Loooom β the Claude Code skills marketplace.
-When you publish your ME.md on Loooom:
+We built ME.md (and Agent Souls) into Loooom — the Claude Code skills marketplace.
+When you publish on Loooom:

 - Hosted at